aryan-dani/The_Fourth_Clover/README.md

 4. **Set up the database**

    - Go to your Supabase dashboard
-   - Run the SQL from `database-setup.sql` in the SQL Editor
+   - Run the SQL from `database/setup-storage.sql` in the SQL Editor to set up storage buckets and policies.
-   - Create a storage bucket named `post-images` and make it public
+   - Run `database/fix-security-issues.sql` and `database/fix-performance-issues.sql` to ensure your database is secure and optimized.
+   - Ensure you have the necessary tables created (refer to `database/` folder for schema details).

 5. **Start the development server**